Arra San Agustin: 2018: Supporting roles and hosting stint

 In 2018, she played Anna Lazaro in the sci-fi action series, The Cure opposite Ken Chan and after the show ended, she was once again paired with Ken in the drama, My Special Tatay as his childhood best friend and love interest, Carol Flores.

-At present, San Agustin hosts Taste MNL, a GMA online exclusive show where she takes netizens to the most popular and buzzed-about restaurants around the metro for a full gastronomic adventure.
+Starting 2019, San Agustin hosted Taste MNL, a GMA online show where she visits restaurants in the metro.

 2019–present: Transition to lead roles

-In 2019, San Agustin gets lead role for the first time as Audrey Segundo in the drama Madrasta together with Juancho Trivino.
+In 2019, San Agustin got her first lead role as Audrey Segundo in the drama Madrasta together with Juancho Trivino.

-In 2022, San Agustin gets another lead role as Bella Melendez in the adventure series Lolong together with Ruru Madrid.
+In 2022, San Agustin got another lead role as Bella Melendez in the adventure series Lolong together with Ruru Madrid.

 In late 2023, San Agustin starred as Joan Uy in the action thriller series Black Rider together with Matteo Guidicelli.

 In 2024, San Agustin starred as Esther Valencia in Lilet Matias: Attorney-at-Law.

 Personal life

 She was born in Oriental Mindoro, and raised in Cavite.
 She has always been into singing and music.
 San Agustin was quoted, "I am a Christ believer and I'm very proud of it."
 She first entered into a relationship with basketball player, Thomas Torres.
 After her relationship with Torres, she then became involved in a relationship with another basketball player, Juami Tiongson.